-The way I hear it, the reason pioneer travelers painted names and locations on their wagon covers, was to make it easier to meet as a train, in the crowded wagon camps.
+The way I hear it, the reason travelers painted names and locations on their wagon covers, was to make it easier to meet as a group, in the crowded wagon camps.

 The practice started when a large number of backwoodsmen from Pike County, in eastern Missouri hit the trail.
 They painted Pike Co.
 Missouri on their canvases.
 Or simply Pike.
 They became known as Pikers.